Official state symbol Kentucky State Flag Adopted 1918 Standardized 1962

 Goldenrod Wreath

 A wreath of goldenrod surrounds the state seal.
 Goldenrod became Kentucky's state flower in 1926.
-The plant grows abundantly across Kentucky.
+The plant grows abundantly across Kentucky and is detailed on Kentucky's state flower page.
 It blooms in late summer.

 Navy Blue Field